sabrinafuller/weather_api/README.md

 ## Things I learned about go
 First time coding in Go, so had to learn things as I went.
 Still trying to wrap my head around not using objects in the way I was used to, so the design of this project isn't probably the best laid out.
 I attempted to use an interface was ran into issues with debugging.
 Got myself a bit confused by marshalling/unmarshalling json, and the type checking/ conversion issue, and finally developed a love hate relationship with the compiler (python has made me lazy).
 Overall I the more barebones feel of golang.
+Also yes, I did just commit to main for editing this readme.
+I am a security professional 😎